-The DIT Income Fund matched the Bloomberg U.S. Aggregate Index during the fourth quarter.
-The IR&M Core Plus Bond SRI account (+1.2%) outperformed the benchmark by 10 bps, while the Loomis Sayles Core Plus SRI Fund (+1.1%) mirrored its return.
-The BrandywineGLOBAL – High Yield Fund (+0.6%) trailed the broad index by 50 bps.
-The passively managed DIT Fossil Fuel Free Stock Fund (+2.7%) underperformed the blended 85% Russell 3000/15% MSCI EAFE Index (+2.8%) by 10 bps.
-Aperio’s lack of exposure to fossil fuels hurt relative results, as the energy sector (+1.5%) was one of the better performers in the Russell 3000 Index and Aperio partially offset that underweight with modest overweights to industrials (+0.9%), materials (+1.1%), and utilities (-1.4%).
+The DIT Income Fund matched the Bloomberg U.S. Aggregate Index during the first quarter.
+The IR&M Core Plus Bond SRI account (0.0%) mirrored the benchmark and the Loomis Sayles Core Plus SRI Fund (+0.1%) also approximated the index in the period.
+The passively managed DIT Fossil Fuel Free Stock Fund (-4.0%) underperformed the blended 85% Russell 3000/15% MSCI EAFE Index (-3.5%) by 50 bps.
+Aperio’s lack of exposure to fossil fuels hurt relative results, as the energy sector was the best performing in the Russell 3000 and MSCI EAFE Indices.

 As always, we welcome invitations from parishes and affiliated organizations to discuss existing or prospective investments in the DIT.
 A meeting with TOD representatives can be arranged by contacting the DIT’s Investment Coordinator, Bill Boyce, at 617-482-4826, x557, or bboyce@diomass.org.